Feshbach Resonances in Exciton-Charge-Carrier Scattering in Semiconductor Bilayers

 for two charges in the same layer ($a=b$), and

 for charges in different layers ($a\neq b$; for details see the Supplemental Material \cite{SM}).
 The real-space potentials are obtained via Fourier transformation.
 The screening length is $r_0=\alpha_{2\text{D}}/2\varepsilon_0$ with the TMD layer's two-dimensional polarizability $\alpha_{2\text{D}}$ and the vacuum permittivity $\epsilon_0$.
-Eqs.~\eqref{intrapot} and~\eqref{interpot} reduce to the Keldysh potential \cite{Keldysh1979} in the ultrathin, monolayer limit \cite{SM}.
+Equations \eqref{intrapot} and~\eqref{interpot} reduce to the Keldysh potential \cite{Keldysh1979} in the ultrathin, monolayer limit $d\to 0$ \cite{SM}.

 Importantly, the three-body model in \cref{eq:hamiltonian_abinitio} does not \textit{a priori} assume the formation of excitons nor does it treat them as rigid objects.
-Instead, excitons appear, on equal footing to the trions, as eigenstates of the Hamiltonian and can themselves be layer-hybridized due to charge-carrier tunneling.
+Instead, excitons appear, on equal footing to the trions, as eigenstates of the Hamiltonian and can themselves be layer hybridized due to charge-carrier tunneling.

 \textbf{\textit{Feshbach resonances.---}} To understand the exciton-electron scattering physics, we diagonalize the Hamiltonian \eqref{eq:hamiltonian_abinitio} using a discrete variable representation (DVR)~\cite{Beck2000,Fey2020}.
 Exploiting translational invariance, we transform the Hamiltonian into the co-moving frame of the hole and separate the center-of-mass motion \cite{SM}.
 Rotational invariance implies the conservation of total angular momentum $m$.
 In the following we focus on $m=0$.
 The eigenstates of the resulting Hamiltonian are wave functions $\psi(r_1,r_2,\theta)$ that, additionally to the layer degrees of freedom, are parametrized by relative particle distances $r_{1,2}$ and the angle $\theta$ between the electron coordinates, see \cref{fig:model}.
 While our approach describes generally electrons and holes in any TMD heterostructure, we assume two MoSe${}_2$ layers and use material parameters obtained from DFT~\cite{Kylanpaa2015}.
 We expect our results to be quite universal and to apply to other material combinations as well.